 More information about copyright.

-All winners will receive trophies.
+All winning entries will receive a trophy for their educational institution.
 Prizes also include $100 Madman gift vouchers for division winners and DVDs for special award recipients – courtesy of Madman Entertainment.

 Entries are accepted via our online application form.
 Applicants under 18 years of age must have the form submitted on their behalf by a teacher, parent or guardian.
 Teachers may only complete the form on the condition that they have sought consent from the parent or guardian of any student appearing in the video.